zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services/consumed-rest-services-beta.md

 You can also add a parameter in the request body by generating a data structure (entities) as input.
 If only a small part of the request is dynamic, you can use parameters directly in the JSON snippet.

 You can choose to flatten and simplify the structure of your response.
 Enable this feature by selecting **Flatten and simplify structure**.
-This gives you an easy structure to model with within Studio Pro, removes empty entities, and merges one-to-one relations between a parent and child.
+For more information, see [Simplifying and Flattening Response Data](#simplify-and-flatten) below.

 #### Response is not in JSON Format {#processing-non-json}